Multi-Node Deployment

 - 5

-After joining, the agent config is saved to ~/.temps/agent.json.
+After joining, the agent config is saved to ~/.temps/agent.json (and the node cert/key + cluster CA if mTLS is on).
 Start the agent with temps agent.

 Checkpoint: Open Settings > Worker Nodes and confirm the new node appears with status active and a recent heartbeat (within the last 90 seconds).